By: Marilyn L. Davis

-The memoir tells the story of the life, not the life story.
 I keep stressing this in all my posts about memoir, but it’s an important distinction.
-Just as important is that memoir must have appeal for the reader.
+Just as important is that memoir must have appeal to the reader.

 A great memoir can't just be about you.
 That's the paradox; it is your story, but it's your life events, feelings, attitudes, and experiences that are similar to mine that will compel me to keep reading the pages.
 Click To Tweet

 When you tap into the truths, BIG truths, and universal truths, I’m going to keep reading.
 It is the larger truths contained in your story that I recognize from my life.
-William Zinsser advices us to, “Write about small, self-contained incidents that are still vivid in your memory.
+William Zinsser advises us to, “Write about small, self-contained incidents that are still vivid in your memory.
 If you remember them, it’s because they contain a larger truth that your readers will recognize in their own lives.
-Think small and you’ll wind up finding the big themes in your family saga. ”
+Think small, and you’ll wind up finding the big themes in your family saga.”

 Most excellent memoirs include family.
 Why?
-Because they were the individuals who shaped, molded and influenced us the most.
-Good, bad or indifferent, those people left a mark upon us.
-For some, that is literal – the scars show; for others, the scars are hidden within.
+Because they were the individuals who shaped, molded, and influenced us the most.
+Good, bad, or indifferent; those people left a mark upon us.
+For some, that is literal – the scars show; for others, the scars remain hidden within.

-Well-written memoirs deal with pain, change or transformation, and a memoir cannot sustain the interest of the reader without emotionally charged passages that deal with relevant issues for the reader.
-Creating that tension means a reader will turn the page to find out what happened next, but more importantly, the writer takes us on their journey to healing, forgiveness and acceptance.
+Well-written memoirs deal with pain, change, or transformation.
+A memoir cannot sustain the interest of the reader without emotionally charged passages that deal with relevant issues for the reader.
+Creating that tension means a reader will turn the page to find out what happened next, and as we’re turning pages, the writer takes us on their journey to healing, forgiveness, and acceptance.

 Not Just Pain, But the Promise of a Better Outcome

-- What about this writer’s past resonates for the reader?
+- What in your past will resonate with the reader?